pgdd/SwissInsure_Stack/README.md

 ### 1. Front-End (B2C)

-#### Web Portal (Next.js in TypeScript)
+#### Web Portal with GraphQL (Next.js in TypeScript)
-- GraphQL endpoints via Next.js API Routes
+- Provides GraphQL API endpoints directly from the Next.js application
+- Serves both the SSR web portal and the React Native mobile client
 - Server-Side Rendering (SSR) and Static Site Generation (SSG)
 - Full internationalization (i18n) for French, German, and Italian

 #### Mobile Application (React Native in TypeScript)
-- Consumes the same GraphQL APIs as the web portal
+- Consumes the GraphQL API provided by the Next.js Web Portal
 - Native, multilingual experience for policyholders

 ### 2. Back-End (Internal Dashboard)